linear-b/gitstream/docs/cm-file.md

 For each PR the following automation rules are applied:

 1. Repository level rules
-2. Organization level rules, unless with the same identifier as a repository level automation
+2. Organization-level rules, unless with the same identifier as a repository-level automation

 When organization level rules are defined, then the CI/CD will be executed on the `cm` repository on behalf of the PR repository.